hannesrabo/cassandra-strict-slo/README.md

 In this project we create a virtual network of cassandra instances to benchmark them.
 The goals is to perform smart request duplications to increase chanses of meeting strict latency guarantees.

+The modified version of the cassandra driver was implemented in the benchmark tool YCSB.
+This code is available here: [https://github.com/hannesrabo/YCSB](https://github.com/hannesrabo/YCSB)

 Starting the topology can be done by running the following command in the root folder of the repo:

 ```sh